Anish932-hash/advanced-wifi-scanner/README.md

-# Advanced WiFi Scanner for Kali Linux
+# Advanced WiFi Cracker for Kali Linux

 A powerful, automated WiFi scanner that captures nearby networks using multiple tools with intelligent retry logic and comprehensive reporting.